chensyCN/NeuSymEA-NeurIPS25/readme.md

 python explain.py
 ```

-> Instances of the mined supporting rules for the inferred pairs:
+> Instances of the mined supporting rules for the inferred pairs in $DBP15K_{FR-EN}$, anchor pairs are shown in bold.
 ![](figs/mined-rules.png)

 # 🍀 Citation